RealIndrit/sso-launcher-rs/README.md

 ## Does it implement everything the actual launcher has?
 No, not even close to it.
 It has no store, no news, nothing of that useless shit.
 It will just do what's needed to download/update/launch the game, nothing less, nothing more.

+I will implement auto-update/download and some custom launch properties in the future

 ## Where's the UI?
 There's none, it's a terminal application.
-Terminal is more than enough for this use case, if you geniunly belive you need a UI, just use the official launcher...
+Terminal is more than enough for this use case, if you genuially believe you need a UI, just use the official launcher...

 ## Does this break the TOS?
 I do not know specifically, so I will say `YES`.
 So use with caution and do not do anything stupid.